 Results: Of the 414 survey entries, the final categorization resulted in 119 (28.7%) entries identified as fraud, 42 (10.1%) as potential fraud, and 253 (61.1%) as valid.
 Geolocation outside of the study area (164/414, 39.6%) was the most frequently violated criterion.
 However, 33.3% (82/246) of the entries that had ineligible geolocations belonged to participants who were in eligible locations (as verified by their request to mail payment to an address within the study area or participation at a local event).
 The second most frequently violated criterion was an invalid phone number (94/414, 22.7%), followed by mismatching names within an entry (43/414, 10.4%) and unusual email addresses (37/414, 8.9%).
 Less than 5% (18/414) of the entries had some combination of personal information items matching that of a previous entry.

 Conclusions: This study suggests that researchers conducting Web-based surveys of MSM should be vigilant about the potential for fraud.
 Researchers should have a fraud detection algorithm in place prior to data collection and should not rely on the Internet Protocol (IP) address or geolocation alone, but should rather use a combination of indicators.

 This research was supported by the National Institute on Drug Abuse (NIH NIDA R03 DA039740).

 Ballard, April M.; Cardwell, Trey; and Young, April M., "Fraud Detection Protocol for Web-Based Research Among Men Who Have Sex With Men: Development and Descriptive Evaluation" (2019).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 60.